nickolasdias/DataScienceEmProducao/README.md

-# Data Science Em Produção
+# Data Science in Production

-# Introdução
+# Introduction

-Neste curso, aprenderemos a como criar um projeto de Data Science.
-O curso é ministrado pelo Data Scientist Meigarom Lopes.
+This is a project that shows my progress in Data Science training in production.

+Data Science in Prodution is a course taught by data scientist Meigarom Lopes.
+It teaches how to build a data science project using an easy-to-understand methodology.

+This project is divided into 10 modules where the necessary steps to make a complete data science project are presented.